Anne M. Leggett: Education and career

 Leggett did her undergraduate studies at Ohio State University, and completed her Ph.D. in 1973 at Yale University.
 Her dissertation, Maximal $\alpha$-r.e. sets and their complements, was supervised by Manuel Lerman.

 She became a C. L. E. Moore instructor at the Massachusetts Institute of Technology in 1973, and was also on the faculties of Western Illinois University and the University of Texas at Austin.
 In 1982, she married another mathematician, Gerard McDonald (1946–2012), and in 1983, they both joined the Loyola University Chicago faculty.

 Recognition

 Leggett was chosen to be part of the 2019 class of fellows of the Association for Women in Mathematics, "for extraordinary contributions in promoting opportunities for women in the mathematical sciences through AWM and as a teacher and scholar; for her amazing and steady work as editor of the AWM Newsletter since 1977; and for her invaluable leadership and guidance."
+In 2025, she received the AWM Distinguished Service Award, "in recognition of an individual who has promoted and supported women in mathematics through exceptional and sustained volunteer service to the AWM."